 Baggage and Personal Money

 Deciding whether to get a single trip or annual trip travel insurance policy depends on your circumstances.
-If you only have to travel once or twice within a year then you should get a single trip policy.
-But if you’re travelling with your family, a family policy or annual trip travel insurance cover will work for you.
+If you only have to travel once or twice within a year, it may suit you to get a single trip cover.
+If you’re travelling more than 3 times a year, it may be appropriate to consider an annual travel insurance policy.